vhstack/nvimpp/README.en.md

 ## ⌨ Keybindings

-This is an overview of the most important keybindings defined in this NeoVim configuration.
+This is an overview of the most important keybindings defined in this Neovim configuration.
 The mappings are set up in Lua and cover a variety of features, from navigation to plugin-specific commands.

 ### Global Leader Key